frankely/interview/README.md

-# Sandbox projects ofr interviews
+# Sandbox projects for interviews
 This repository contains a lot of boilerplate projects, so whenever I'm going to take a new interview I can just have a sandbox to run them in.